The Thoth Tarot-10 of Swords: Ruin & The Night Sun Tarot- 10 of Swords.

 The 10 of Swords, represents reason gone mad, the logic of lunatics, or for the most part, the reasoning of philosophers who divorce their reason from reality.
 Like those who believe they can bargain with evil, rather than fight it.
-As Chamberlain, the Prime Minister in pre-WW2 Britain, with a philosophy of peace at any cost, found out in 1939, deals with Nazi's just gives them more room to destroy you.
+As Chamberlain, the Prime Minister in pre-W.W.II Britain, with a philosophy of peace at any cost, found out in 1939, deals with Nazi's just gives them more room to destroy you.
 We should all know by now, that sometimes the people must fight like hell, to have a chance at a future heaven.
 Again, a whole nation acting cowardly by Ruler's command, is the act of slavery.

 To further illustrate this scattering of philosophic reason, this card is ruled by the Sun in Gemini.
 Gemini's mercurial-airy quality disperses the rays of the Sun and disrupts the harmonious and stable energy, as does the atmosphere of Earth.
 Therefore, one is always uncertain, and finds decisions most difficult to arrive at.